 Valuing and dividing retirement accounts is more complex than most divorcing couples expect.
-Below are common questions we receive regarding retirement accounts.
+Below are common questions we receive regarding retirement accounts and divorce.

 1. Can a retirement account be divided without triggering taxes?